webosose/website/content/en/blog/posts/2020-05-19-using-opencv-in-webos-ose.md

 A brief explanation of the above file:

-- Line(3) : Reads the image from the file.
+- Line(3) : Read the image from the file.
-- Line(4) : Converts the read image into a grayscale image.
+- Line(4) : Convert the read image into a grayscale image.
-- Line(5) : Writes the converted image to the file.
+- Line(5) : Write the converted image to the file.

 Now, shall we run the Python code?